-- As a program student, you too become part of this team adhering and obligated to all MRI safety policies and procedures and will review an MRI Safety Video covering these safety policies and procedures prior to starting your clinical training. - It is vital that you remove metallic objects before entering the MRI static magnetic field, including watches, jewelry, and items of clothing that have metallic threads or fasteners. - If you have a bullet, shrapnel, or similar metallic fragment in your body, there is a potential risk that it could change position, possibly causing injury. - Also, the magnetic field of the scanner can damage an external hearing aid or cause a heart pacemaker to malfunction. - History of any surgical procedure that entails implanted electronic device(s), or any implant within/on your body you were not naturally born with will need to be reviewed prior to clinical training. - Detailed MRI Policies will be covered upon entrance to the program in August of each year and prior to specialty rotations. - An MRI Screening Protocol Form will be filled out and submitted for review prior to clinical training.
+- As a program student, you too become part of this team adhering and obligated to all MRI safety policies and procedures and will review an MRI Safety Video covering these safety policies and procedures prior to starting your clinical training. - It is vital that you remove metallic objects before entering the MRI static magnetic field, including watches, jewelry, and items of clothing that have metallic threads or fasteners. - If you have a bullet, shrapnel, or similar metallic fragment in your body, body piercings, tattoos, or trans-dermal patches, there is a potential risk that it could change position, cause skin burns, and possibly causing injury. - Also, the magnetic field of the scanner can damage an external hearing aid or cause a heart pacemaker to malfunction. - History of any surgical procedure that entails implanted electronic device(s), or any implant within/on your body you were not naturally born with will need to be reviewed, though a MRI safety screening protocol that reflects current American College of Radiology (ACR) MRI safety guidelines, prior to clinical training. - Detailed MRI Policies will be covered upon entrance to the program in August of each year and prior to specialty rotations. - An MRI Screening Protocol Form will be filled out and submitted for review prior to clinical training. - Students are mandated to notify the program should their status change after filling out the MRI Screening Protocol Form.